kushalpandya/dotfiles/docs/services.md

 sudo rm -rf Library.old
 ```

-### NextCloud
+### Nextcloud

 #### Installation

-There are several ways to install NextCloud on Ubuntu, like [manual installation](https://docs.nextcloud.com/server/18/admin_manual/installation/source_installation.html),
+There are several ways to install Nextcloud on Ubuntu, like [manual installation](https://docs.nextcloud.com/server/18/admin_manual/installation/source_installation.html),
 [Docker](https://hub.docker.com/_/nextcloud/) or using [Snap package](https://snapcraft.io/nextcloud).
 Given that both
 manual and docker installation methods involved additional dependencies.
 We are going to use Snap package method as
 is self-contained and doesn't include any external dependencies.

-If you're running Ubuntu 18.04 or above, `snap` support is already included in your OS, to install NextCloud,
+If you're running Ubuntu 18.04 or above, `snap` support is already included in your OS, to install Nextcloud,
 you need to run;

 ```bash